-Some microdosers report major improvement in their ability to relate to others including their family, coworkers and even children.
-Some Microdosers describe that they are able to be more patient, present and compassionate when spending time with their children.
-Also reported in many survey results and on Reddit, was enhanced sexual connection and sexual experiences with a partner.
+Some microdosers report major improvements in their ability to relate to others, including their family, coworkers, and even children.
+Some Microdosers describe that they are able to be more patient, present, and compassionate when spending time with their children.
+Also reported in many survey results and on Reddit was enhanced sexual connection and sexual experiences with a partner.

 Is microdosing mushrooms safe?

-Even though many people get great benefit from microdosing mushrooms, others might actually find the experience uncomfortable and unpleasant.
+Even though many people get great benefits from microdosing mushrooms, others might actually find the experience uncomfortable and unpleasant.
 It’s not uncommon for someone to experience anxiety or feelings of depression after taking a microdose.
-This can come from shifts in their brain chemistry, or an increased insensitivity to their environment or true emotions.
+This can come from shifts in their brain chemistry or an increased insensitivity to their environment or true emotions.

-While it’s also possible that while some people will have an increased focus for work, others may find it harder to focus and be more distracted and lethargic.
+While it’s also possible that while some people will have an increased focus on work, others may find it harder to focus and be more distracted and lethargic.

 It is also possible for those who have mold sensitivity or have a history of toxic mold exposure to have an immune reaction to psychedelic mushrooms that can leave them feeling inflamed, experiencing joint pain, or an allergic response.
 If you have a sensitivity to fungus and mold, perhaps consider microdosing LSD instead.